ethereum-optimism/optimistic-specs/specs/deposits.md

 The deposit contract is deployed to L1.
 Deposited transactions are derived from the values in the `TransactionDeposited` event(s) emitted by the deposit contract.

-The deposit contract is responsible for maintaing the guaranteed gas market LINK here, charging deposits for gas to be used on L2, and ensuring that the total amount of guaranted gas in a single L1 block does not exceed the L2 block gas limit.
+The deposit contract is responsible for maintaing the [guaranteed gas market](./guaranteed-gas-market.md), charging deposits for gas to be used on L2, and ensuring that the total amount of guaranted gas in a single L1 block does not exceed the L2 block gas limit.